opsfactory/kappa/CONTRIBUTING.md

 ## Adding a dependency

-Kappa is using [godep](https://github.com/tools/godep) to manage dependencies.
+Kappa is using [gvt](https://github.com/FiloSottile/gvt) to manage dependencies.

 If you really need to add a dependency to kappa this is the way to go:

-- Run `go get foo/bar`
+- Run `go get -u github.com/FiloSottile/gvt`
-- Edit your code to import foo/bar.
+- Edit your code to import `foo/bar`.
-- Run godep save ./...
+- Run `gvt get foo/bar`